- Education and Science»

-NORTHUMBRIA - 4: THE NEW KINGDOM, Jorvik - The Light That Dimmed
+NORTHUMBRIA - 4: A NEW FLAME - Jorvik, The Light That Was Stifled By Wessex' Ambition

 "AD 865.
 This year sat the heathen army in the Isle of Thanet, and made peace with the men of Centland, who promised scot therewith; but under the offer of peace and and gold the army in the night stole up the kingdom and over-ran all Centland eastward...